Contra Roosh V. on Evolution

 We are puppets to genes that want their counterparts inside your relatives to reproduce, but this can’t even begin to work the way evolutionists propose unless you are told that you are a relative of someone, because the genes themselves don’t know what relation you have to a random man on the street.
 Genes are so stupid, in fact, that when newborn babies are accidentally switched in hospitals, the two unlucky sets of parents will altruistically raise the genes of another couple without any doubt it’s their own.
 Yet we’re supposed to believe that it’s these same genes that are working continuously to control you like a slave so that copies of them in you and your relatives can be allowed to replicate.

 Again, we are not puppets to genes that want their counterparts inside your relatives to reproduce.
-We are the expressions of the genes in our bodies that were selected for their contributions to individual reproductive fitness (gene-copying).
+We are the expressions of the genes in our bodies that were selected for their contributions to individual reproductive fitness.
 That’s why I care a lot more about my own children than I do about my cousins, nephews and nieces.
 I care even less about other people’s children, chimpanzees, cows or fruit flies, even though I share most of my genes with them.

 Evolution is like a buggy software program that needs constant patching as more “testing” reveals its obvious flaws.
 Instead of just doing away with the theory, scientists will create all sort of monstrous octopus legs and attach them to the theory, creating exceptions that even Darwin himself couldn’t have imagined.

-Evolution blames nature for errors
+Evolution blames nature for errors.

 People who believe in evolution victim-blame the organism when it acts outside the confines of evolution.